OctopusDeploy/blog/blog/2021-06/custom-docker-registry/index.md

 ## Docker API for pushing and pulling images

-These are the paths that our application needs to implement to support pushing and pulling images:
+These are the paths that our application must implement to support pushing and pulling images:

 * GET `/v2`: Docker accesses this path to verify that the server supports version 2 of the Docker HTTP API.
 * HEAD `{name}/blobs/{digest}`: This path is used to determine if the image layer exists on the server.